ddgarrett/gopl.io/book_notes.md

 - Package documentations: https://golang.org/pkg
 - Playground where you can try out code: https://play.golang.org

 Note that the playground provides a persistent link, so it's possible to use it to store code snippets or share code within documents.
-However only starndard libraries can be used and some functions, such as networking, are restriced.
+However only the standard libraries can be used and some functions, such as networking, are restriced.